richardclli/Flysky-ELRS/docs/EL18-flash.md

 5. Plugin USB cable
 6. Run the flashing tools, please note that the ELRS.bin did not appear in the UI
    ![image](https://github.com/richardclli/Flysky-ELRS/blob/main/docs/images/EL18-flash4.png)
-7. Click update and wait for the update to be finished.
+7. Click update and wait for the update to finish.